human-nature-lab/HNL-partnering-website/data/projects/Do We Have Genes That Drive Us To Seek Friends Who Share These Genes.md

 {
   "title": "Do We Have Genes That Drive Us To Seek Friends Who Share These Genes?", "image": {
-    "src": "../../assets/images/DO WE HAVE GENES THAT DRIVE US TO SEEK FRIENDS WHO SHARE THESE GENES/network-pnas.jpg" },
+    "src": "../../assets/images/DO WE HAVE GENES THAT DRIVE US TO SEEK FRIENDS WHO SHARE THESE GENES/network-pnas.jpg", "description": "Comparison of community structure in real and simulated networks.
+(A) School 115 (57 nodes and 252 ties) from the Add Health data.
+(B) Simulated network, using the Attract and Introduce model and the same number of nodes and ties.
+These networks show significant modularity with well-defined communities that have many connections within their group and few connections to other groups.
+Colors indicate communities that maximize  modularity (11) (modularity  0.35 in real network; modularity  0.34 in simulated network)", "position": "top left"
+  },
   "goals": [{
     "cost": "$100,000,000",